wassengerhq/whatsapp-chatgpt-bot/README.md

 1. Starts a web service that automatically connects to the Wassenger API and your WhatsApp number
 2. Creates a tunnel using Ngrok to be able to receive Webhook events on your computer (or you can use a dedicated webhook URL instead if you run the bot program in your cloud server).
-3. Registers the webhook endoint automatically in order to receive incoming messages.
+3. Registers the webhook endpoint automatically in order to receive incoming messages.
 4. Processes and replies to messages received using a [ChatGPT-powered AI model](https://openai.com/chatgpt) trained with custom instructions.
 5. You can start playing with the AI bot by sending messages to the Wassenger connected WhatsApp number.